Date of Birth: August 8, 1987

 - 3x U23 road race world championship team member

-- 2x U23 time trial world champions
+- 2x U23 time trial world championship team member

 National Championship Results